We Offer a Variety of Car AC Recharge & Repair Services Including:

 This is done with a combination of dye, UV light and electronic components to help detect any leaks inside your vehicle.
 The cooling effect that comes from your car A/C system depends on how much refrigerant is in it.

-Car AC Compressor Repair or Replacement?
+Car AC Compressor Repair vs Replacement?

 You might look at the air conditioning compressor as the heart of the air conditioning system in your car.
 Essentially, the AC compressor performs a similar function to most of the accessories in your vehicle, it pumps circulation of the refrigerant (also known as AC gas, formerly FREON) through the air conditioning system while compressing the air at the same time,

 AC Compressor Function - An AC compressor pressurizes internal refrigerant fluid for cooling the air that enters the vehicle interior.
 The compressor functions by using multiple mechanical parts meshed together for the physical refrigerant pressurization.
 The mechanical aspect of the compressor makes it possible for a mechanic to disassemble and analyze the moving parts for a rebuild.

 Rebuilding The Compressor - is a more cost effective solution to a replacement.
 AC compressor rebuild involves removing the internal compressor oil and disassemble the compressor.
 We inspection replacement parts the before rebuilding and replace any parts that are structurally compromised for preventing compressor leaks.
 Finally we re-assemble the parts and re-install the compressor to the vehicle.